New Admissions Deadlines: Application period is from June 1 - August 1

 Affiliated Clinical Rotations

-Clinical affiliations have been established with health care institutions within Central, Northern and Southern CA. Housing is provided for clinical rotations that are greater than 90 miles from Loma Linda University.
+Clinical affiliations have been established with health care institutions within Central, Northern and Southern CA as well as an enrichment site in Ohio and Idaho.
+Housing is provided for clinical rotations that are greater than 90 miles from Loma Linda University.

 Student Benefits and Insurance